IreneFP/CS5112_Algorithms-and-DataStructures-CornellTech/README.md

 # Algorithms and Data Structures - Mini Projects
 CS5112 Algorithms and Data Structures for Applications - Cornell Tech

-This is a compilation of few different Algorithms and Data Structures mini projects that I completed in a team with Sachi Angle for the CS5112 course at Cornell Tech, NYC, taught by [Serge Belongie](https://scholar.google.com/citations?user=ORr4XJYAAAAJ&hl=en).
+This is a compilation of few different Algorithms and Data Structures mini projects that I completed in a team with Sachi Angle for the CS5112 course at Cornell Tech, NYC.
 Coded in Python.

 [HW1 - Diffting with costs, Respacing, & Dynamic Programming](https://github.com/IreneFP/CS5112_Algorithms-and-DataStructures-CornellTech/tree/master/HW1)